Greenodd

+Greenodd is a village in Westmorland and Furness, Cumbria, England, 3 mi north-east of Ulverston.
+At the northern end of the Furness peninsula, it was historically part of Lancashire.

+Greenodd sits within the civil parish of Egton with Newland at the junction of the A5092 and A590.
+Just outside the southern boundary of the Lake District national park, it is where the River Crake (fed by Coniston Water) flows into the River Leven (fed by Windermere), beginning the Leven Estuary.

 History

 The name Greenodd is of Scandinavian origin, the odd meaning ness (headland) in this case (the name translates literally as 'The Green Promontory').
 Swedish toponymist Eilert Ekwall speculated that the name was not an old one, as 'odd' remained part of the Lancashire dialect until at least the early 20th century.
 In the late-18th and early-19th centuries Greenodd was a significant port; a creek-port of Lancaster.
 Exports included copper ore from Coniston, locally quarried limestone, and gunpowder from the nearby settlement of Backbarrow.
 Sugar, raw cotton and coal are listed in historical documents as some of the imports.
 Greenodd was also a shipbuilding centre with vessels up to 200 tons being constructed.
 On the darker side it is likely that Greenodd was involved in the North American slave trade.
 Today there are no signs of the former commercial activities.
 The Ship Inn, previously a warehouse on the quayside, is one of the few reminders of Greenodd's illustrious past.